dotlang/language/doc/RFE.md

 `draw(*unwrap(circle_or_square))`
 unwrap is a function in core, so does not need to have a signature. you can pass any union binding to it and it will return it's internal type + casted to internal type.
 summary:
-1. `unwrap` will be added to core to get internal type of a union and cast it.
+1. `unwrap` will be added to core to get internal type of a union and cast it, or any other non-union type
 2. `T` is an integer which represents a typecode.
 You can use `T(x)` to get typecode of a type or a union.
-3. If you have a binding of type T, you can use `$T` to create a type based on it.
+3. If you have a binding of type T called x, you can use `$x` to create a type based on it.
 4. You can have arguments of type `T` and use them as type specifier for the rest of function args.
 5. You can have a type that acts like a function.
 q: Can we use `T(T(x))`? yes.
 It will give `T(T)` which is `T`.